 New Treks partners with schools to teach an outdoor education course during the school day!
 We believe that by providing knowledge, gear, and transportation in a classroom setting, we are able to make the outdoors more accessible to youth who have not been able to experience it.
-Through in-class experiential activities, mini field trips, and full-day outings, we teach a variety of outdoor skills so our students can learn the foundations of rock climbing, paddling, backpacking, and more.
+Through regular in-class experiential activities, mini field trips, and full-day outings, we teach a variety of outdoor skills so our students can learn the foundations of rock climbing, paddling, backpacking, and more.
 We adapt our curriculum to meet the schools’ needs so we can provide the best programming experience possible.

 Please email email@example.com to schedule a discovery call!

 Here is an example lesson plan for rock climbing.
 Each lesson is roughly 60 minutes in length and can be tailored to your schools desired needs.